 Let’s get real: do you sometimes forget about your bottom lashes when it comes to an eyeshadow look?
 Or do you even choose to neglect them on purpose?

 Well, for this eyeshadow idea you definitely won’t forget about them as it’s all about making the bottom half of your eyes pop with colour.
+This is particularly powerful if you’re opting for a strong eyeshadow look (like the cut crease or the deep smokey eye) as it helps draw attention to your eyeballs.

 Making your lower lash line stand out with, for example, a tropical teal liner or a neon tone is especially great for people with deep-set eyes.
-If you don’t have much experience with experimenting with colour, we recommend watching this eyeshadow tutorial:
+If you don’t have much experience with experimenting with colour, we recommend watching this eyeshadow tutorial.

 Round eyes can wear any eye make-up, but what looks especially good is some simple liner and white kajal on the waterline.